 File storage for computation

-PDC has two file systems available for storing files for calculations that are being performed on PDC's systems:
+PDC has two file systems available for storing files of data for calculations that are being performed on PDC's systems:

 Which system you should use to store your files depends on